Week in Review

 Operation Dead End with CDCR staff and Salinas Police Department as they target a large-scale gang operation.

 Partnering with federal and regional law enforcement agencies, CDCR assisted in targeting a large-scale gang operation.
 Called “Operation Dead End,” the investigation involved the Salinas Acosta Plaza (SAP) Norteño street gang, resulting in multiple federal indictments.
-“This large-scale operation reflects the successful collaboration among our law enforcement partners in combatting the dangerous influence of criminal gangs,” said CDCR Office of Correctional Safety Chief Jim Harden.
+“This large-scale operation reflects the successful collaboration among our law enforcement partners in combating the dangerous influence of criminal gangs,” said CDCR Office of Correctional Safety Chief Jim Harden.

 In the Media